-Young Inglewood Vineyards – While the last name of the proprietors of this winery is “young” the property ownership is anything but that.
-Four prominent names in the valley have owned this property over the years – starting with Edwin Bale who sold to the Lewelling family (nearby Lewelling Lane, a historic winery in St. Helena, vineyards and wine) who sold to the Jaeger family in the 1950’s.
-The Jaegers are well regarded vineyard owners in the Napa Valley who were part owners of both Freemark Abbey and Rutherford Hill wineries.
+Young Inglewood Vineyards.
+While the last name of the proprietors of this winery is “young” the property ownership is anything but that.
+Four prominent names in the valley have owned this property over the years – starting with Edwin Bale who sold to the Lewelling family (nearby Lewelling Lane, a historic winery in St. Helena, vineyards and wine) who sold to the Jaeger family in the 1950s.
+The Jaegers are well regarded vineyard owners in Napa Valley who were part owners of both Freemark Abbey and Rutherford Hill wineries.
 They even produced a Jaeger Inglewood vineyard designated Merlot from this property in the 1980s and early 1990s.
 The Jaegers in turn sold the property to the current owners, Jacky and Jim Young in 2007.

 Jim and Jacky, along with partner Mike Murdock founded the successful software company, Sirsi Corporation in Alabama in 1979.
 The focus of the company was on a library automation system in part allowing libraries to share information with other libraries.
 This company since merged and is now known as SirsiDynix (Jacky and Jim are no longer involved).

-It is unusual to have a barrel room set deep under the valley floor – however, this makes sense from an energy efficiency point of view.
+It is unusual to have a barrel room set deep under the valley floor, however this makes sense from an energy efficiency point of view.
 The concrete walls are very thick and well insulated.
 50% of the winery is powered by solar cells.

 Time spent by the family in Burgundy was certainly influential in the decision to plant this variety in Napa.
-About 2/3 of an acre surrounds the winery – planted in 2013 it’s first vintage was from 2015 (a very tiny production of 10 cases that they ended up squeezing the grapes by hand).
+About 2/3 of an acre surrounds the winery; planted in 2013 it’s first vintage was from 2015 (a very tiny production of 10 cases which remarkably they ended up squeezing the grapes by hand).

 In 2018 a society was formed in Burgundy to promote Aligoté called Les Aligotéurs.
 Young Inglewood was one of their invited guests pouring their wine at this groups first ever Aligoté tasting.

-Visits to Young Inglewood are highly personalized and are private for your party – and typically include some discussion about the family’s intriguing collection of art, a walk through a part of their vineyard, a winery tour which is followed by a tasting.
+Visits to Young Inglewood are highly personalized and are private for your party and typically include some discussion about the family’s intriguing collection of art, a walk through a part of their vineyard and a winery tour which is followed by a tasting.
 Tastings include an older vintage of their Estate Cabernet Sauvignon.
 The winery is located only a short drive from the usually very busy Highway 29.